home-assistant/home-assistant.io/source/_integrations/huawei_solar.markdown

 ha_domain: huawei_solar
 ---

-The `huawei_solar` integration connects to the Modbus-interface from a Huawei SUN2000(L) inverter and integrates it into Home Assistant.
+The Huawei Solar integration connects to the Modbus interface from a Huawei SUN2000(L) inverter and integrates it into Home Assistant.

 ## Prerequisites